merlinseela/esp32_mqtt_pms5003/README.md

 | Merlin Seela | IAmAMerlin | [![](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&color=181717)](https://github.com/merlinseela) [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/merlinseela/) [![Twitch](https://img.shields.io/badge/Twitch-a970ff?style=for-the-badge&logo=Twitch&logoColor=white)](https://www.twitch.tv/iamamerlin) |
 | Thomas Zimmermann | Zimpto | [![](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&color=181717)](https://github.com/Zimpto) |

+## Dependencies
+The folder [dustlib](./dustlib/) contains code written by [Aleksander Kurczyk](https://github.com/akurczyk/pms5003_esp32_driver).
+For legal reasons.
+We are not owner of this code in any form or do we want to be.
+We included the code here for simplicity.
+All credit goes to the original creator.

+The project is based on [mqtt5](https://github.com/espressif/esp-idf/tree/master/examples/protocols/mqtt5) an example project from [esp-idf](https://github.com/espressif/esp-idf).

 ## How to use this repository

 ### Obtain the Source Code